FrenzyExists/Pokedex-App/README.md

 - [x] The user can search for items with a specific attribute
 - [x] The user can use the searchbar to filter results

+Optional things i could do later:
+- [ ] Expand the pokedex.
+Include:
+  - [ ]  Pokemon descriptions
+  - [ ]  dex number by region or national
+  - [ ]  available moveset of each pokemon
+  - [ ]  available abilities of each pokemon
+  - [ ]  mega evolutions

 ## Video Walkthrough

 Here's a walkthrough of implemented required features:

 <img src='./gif3.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 GIF created with [Kap](https://getkap.co/) for macOS